mnvr/music-making-machines/README.md

 ### Sequencing the sequencer

-The thing that makes it easier for us to make music making machines (as compared to making music) is the fact that the sequencer itself can be sequenced.
+The fact that the sequencer itself can be sequenced makes it easier for us to make music making machines (in contrast to making music itself, where this fact would not be of much importance).

 This is not to say that music making machines were not possible before.
 A windchime is a great example of a music making machine.
 It uses a quantizer to